sebcoetzee/sebastiancoetzee.com/_posts/2023-01-02-configuration-languages-a-balance-of-constraints.md

 As a simple, somewhat contrived example we could have one application that consumes some data feed of trades and publishes it to a Kafka topic.
 We could then also have a consumer that reads from the same Kafka topic.
 Ignoring the complexities around Kafka partitioning, we could define the config for these fictional applications as follows:

 The Kafka configuration can be shared between instances.
-We place this in its own configspec.
+We place this in its own library config.

 ```yaml
 # kafka.library.yml